 When users pull records down from your hosted solution, the record is marked as "checked out".
 You can simply set a field called "out" to 1, or record something more elaborate, perhaps including the name of the user who downloaded it and when they did so.

-, so it's not like it would be a surprise who downloaded the record, but seeing the name can give you an extra sense of reassurance, and can remind staffers – who may not know all the business rules – who owns which records.)
+(Remember, users can download just their own records, so it's not like it would be a surprise who downloaded the record, but seeing the name can give you an extra sense of reassurance, and can remind staffers – who may not know all the business rules – who owns which records.)

 You'd then enforce the checkout--and lock the record--by crafting access privileges in your hosted solution that prevent checked out records from being edited.
 This is great because users on the hosted solution (users "in the office") can edit records up until the moment a mobile user checks them out.
 Imagine: updating trouble ticket details up until the moment a mobile technician actually begins heading to the customer's location, but being prevented from changing it after that.
 Users in the office would then know they need to call the mobile technician to communicate any new details about the now checked out ticket.

 Once the ticket is resolved and the mobile user syncs their updated ticket back to the hosted solution, the ticket is "checked back in" and is now editable again by users in the office.